 High level visits

-- December 2015: Minister for International Development and the Pacific, the Hon.
-Steve Ciobo led a Parliamentary Delegation to Honiara to meet with senior members of the Solomon Islands Government, including Prime Minister Sogavare.
-Mr Ciobo announced a new package of support to the education sector and confirmed Australia’s commitment to security and stability in Solomon Islands throughout the RAMSI drawdown.
+- December 2015: then Minister for International Development and the Pacific, Steve Ciobo led a Parliamentary Delegation to Honiara to meet with senior members of the Solomon Islands Government, including Prime Minister Sogavare.
+Mr Ciobo announced a new package of support to the education sector and confirmed Australia's commitment to security and stability in Solomon Islands throughout the RAMSI drawdown.